-A former program director explains how to write your residency personal statement to match in to your top-choice residency program.
+A former program director explains how to write your residency personal statement to match in to your top-choice residency program in 2020-2021.
 Read example residency personal statements and suggested outlines.

 Above all else, your personal statement offers the opportunity to show your interest in your chosen specialty when applying to residency to illustrate you are a good fit.
 The more details you offer about why you are interested in the specialty and how your med school rotations, accomplishments and experiences have reinforced this interest, the stronger your personal statement will be and the more it will appeal to selection committees and the better you will do in the match process.
 I encourage applicants to offer as much “evidence” as possible to “show” rather than “tell” what qualities, characteristics and interests they have.
 “Telling” a reader, for example, that you are compassionate and hard working means nothing.
 Instead, you must “show” that you embody these qualities based on your experiences in health care and the patients for whom you have cared.